Vertical Vegetable Gardens – High Yields In Less Space

 Ensure that your planters have good potting soil and that the planter has drain holes.

-For growing crops in planters, you can use anything from bamboo poles to tomato cages.
+You can use anything from bamboo poles to tomato cages to grow crops in planters.

 Planters with support make an excellent indoor vertical vegetable garden.